peravali0812/peravali0812.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm <ins>Surya</ins> Kiran , Research Fellow at [Deutsches Elektronen-Synchrotron](https://www.desy.de/) and [Universty of Federal Armed Forces](https://www.hsu-hh.de/en/), Hamburg, Germany.

-I am a multidisciplinary engineer/scientist with background in Aerospace/Mechanical/Marine Engineering.
-My experience includes working with high fidelity CFD simulations and modeling (finite volumes method) and also lagrangian based methods such as Smoothed Particle Hydrodynamics (SPH).
-My current research focuses on developing advanced simulation methodologies to resolve fluid flows having wide range of flow states (e.g., continuum and free molecular flows) and its interaction with nano particles.
-This involves bundling different multiscale and multiphysics simulation methodologies supported by high-performance computing and data science methods.
+I am a multidisciplinary engineer and scientist with a background in Aerospace, Mechanical, and Marine Engineering.
+My expertise includes high-fidelity CFD simulations using the finite volume method (FVM), as well as particle-based methods such as Direct Simulation Monte Carlo (DSMC), Molecular Dynamics (MD), and Smoothed Particle Hydrodynamics (SPH).

+Currently, my research focuses on developing advanced simulation methodologies to model fluid flows across a wide range of flow regimes (e.g., continuum to free molecular flows) and their interaction with nanoparticles.
+This involves integrating multiscale and multiphysics simulation approaches with high-performance computing (HPC) and data science techniques to enhance accuracy and computational efficiency.

-I firmly believe in open science and constantly working to intergrate opensource solutions in to my workflow.
-I created this website to communicate science and research.
+I am a strong advocate of open science and continuously strive to incorporate open-source solutions into my workflow.
+I created this website as a platform to share and communicate science and research with the broader community.

-⚠️ ⚠️ ⚠️ This site is under construction and I am still working on it, but it is already online.
+⚠️ This site is still under construction, but it's already online!
+Stay tuned for updates.

 News